jonathan-schmitt-mx/mendix-FeedbackNotification/README.md

 - Base time that notification is shown on an attribute
 - Pause timer when hovered or site is not focussed
 - Close notification by clicking it or dragging it
+- Execute action on show and/or close of a notification

 ## Configuration
 You can put this widget anywhere on your page, the place where the notifications are shown is controlled within the widget and can be changed with the position attribute.
 The widget needs a context object, since the notification has to receive its text from a string attribute and the notification will be shown based on a boolean attribute.
 This boolean attribute will be set back to false by the widget, so only use this boolean for showing a single notifications per time.
 The widget itself can be used to shown any number of notification, just change the text (if needed) and set the boolean to true again.

 ### General
 - Show Notification: Boolean attribute that the widget will use.
 Set to true to show notification, e.g. after a button is clicked or a popup is closed.
 The widget will change this value back to false after the notification is shown.
+The attribute will not be committed.
+You can use one of the actions to commit the object if needed.
 - Notification Text: Attribute used for the notification text.
 - Class: Attribute that can be set to give a specific class to a notification.

+### Actions
+- On Show Action: Action to trigger the notification is shown, e.g. to commit the object such that the notification is not shown again.
+- On Close Action: Action to trigger the notification is closed.
 ### Behavior
 - Position: Where the notification will be shown on the screen.
 - Transition: How the notification will pop up on the screen.